drewthepooh/pipeline_helpers/README.md

     dpipe.setLogPath('/path/to/log')

-Note: you must keep the logconfig file in the same directory as dpipe.py.
-If you would like to customize logging behavior, edit the file.

 If you want to use the dpipe logger in your own code, import the logging module and get the logger:

     import logging